blocknative/web3-onboard/docs/src/routes/docs/[...1]overview/[...1]introduction/+page.md

 - **Notify:** Real-time transaction notifications for all transaction states for the connected wallet address(es).
 In-notification speedups & cancels for hardware wallet connections.

-### Supported Networks
+### EVM Natively Supported Networks

-web3-onboard supports all EVM networks.
+web3-onboard supports ALL EVM networks.
 Supporting a new network is simply a matter of adding its details in the Chains section upon initialization.
 For more information see [initialization options](../../modules/core.md#initialization).

 - Ethereum
 - Arbitrum One